Machine Learning: What is It and what are Its Features?

-Supervised vs Unsupervised
+Supervised vs. Unsupervised ML

-There are two types of processing for datasets:
+There are two types of processing for datasets.

-Supervised machine learning uses structured data and has a certain calculation result that software must reach.
+Supervised ML uses structured data and has a certain calculation result that software must reach.
 Each time an end result differs from the expected value, the machine adjusts formulas until it reaches the target numbers.
 For example, this method is used heavily in weather forecasting, where AI learns to predict weather or climate changes based on historical data.

-Unsupervised machine learning mostly leaves AI on its own to process fully unstructured information.
+Unsupervised ML mostly leaves AI on its own to process fully unstructured information.
 Though it requires considerably more time, this is the go-to method to work with when there is little or no initial data.
 Typical applications are in e-commerce, to predict user behavior, or suggest other goods related to recent purchases by similar customers.

 Machine Learning vs Deep Learning